JuliaClimate/ClimateTools.jl/README.md

 ClimateTools.jl is registered on METADATA.jl and can be added and updated with `Pkg` commands.
 See [installation documentation](https://balinus.github.io/ClimateTools.jl/dev/installation/) for detailed installation instructions and Python's dependencies (for mapping features).

-Climate indices and bias correction functions are coded to leverage **multiple threads**.
+Climate indices and bias correction functions are coded to leverage the use of **multiple threads**.
 To gain maximum performance, use (bash shell Linux/MacOSX) `export JULIA_NUM_THREADS=n`, where _n_ is the number of threads.
 To get an idea of the number of threads you can use type (in Julia) `Sys.THREADS`.
 This is especially useful for bias correction.

 ## Contributors